HP 9000 725 Workstations

 725, Thomas Schanz CC BY-SA 4.0

-The second, newer 725 design was based on HP LASI chipset and newer PA-RISC LC processors, technically close to the pizzabox HP 9000 712 workstations.
+The second, newer 725 design was based on HP LASI chipset and PA-RISC LC processors, technically close to the pizzabox HP 9000 712 workstations.
 The 725/100 was a high-performance, cost-effective expandable desktop system.
-725 workstations were never as popular however, in spite of good I/O options and a similar case and sizing to contemporary PCs (like HP Vectra).
+725 workstations were never popular, in spite of good I/O options and similar case and size to contemporary PCs (like HP Vectra).

 Processors